Free Cheat Sheets

 In a perfect world, if you say the term ‘shipping container building’, someone listening should think “well, that could be almost anything, so I’d better find out more details”.

-It’s kind of like how saying ‘boat’ could realistically many anything from a rowboat, to a Chinese junk, to a massive luxury yacht.
+It’s kind of like how saying ‘boat’ could realistically many anything from a rowboat to a massive luxury yacht.
 If you say you live in a shipping container house, you’ve only truly described the manner of construction.
-The description can but doesn’t necessarily have to reflect the size or architectural style.
+The description may reflect the size and architectural style, but it doesn’t necessarily have to.

 In other words, deciding to build a shipping container home is not the same thing as deciding you want a small house or a house with a metal exterior.
 In many ways, these are mutually exclusive decisions.